Strategic Business Planning

 All planning processes are based on logical assumptions rather than facts.
 It is impossible to predict the future and impractical to have data to support every aspect of a plan.
 Therefore, the plan should acknowledge and define assumptions regarding how issues outside the business’ direct control will evolve during the planning horizon.

-It’s critical to outline the key planning assumptions from the start to help avoid bias and emotion in the planning process.
+It’s critical to outline the key planning assumptions from the start to help avoid bias in the planning process.
 Key planning assumptions may include trends in supply and demand, the global economy, the marketplace or consumer behavior patterns.
 They may also include changing government policy or the future of a particular technology.

 Be sure to document sources of key data and assumptions.
 Using reliable sources of information in the business plan will help avoid assumptions based on what the owners hope will happen, versus what an informed and unbiased third party believes is likely to happen.